Category Archives: Creative Process

 Salgado–Kuwaiti Inferno 1991

 Throughout the mission, which became a running battle with the Taliban, these courageous journalists documented the destruction and suffering they witnessed.
 Addario photographed these grim and desperate moments in color and at close range, giving her images the look of snapshots.
-It’s a quality that conveys a sense of intimacy and immediacy–the sense that events are unfolding in real lives even as we read.
+It’s a quality that conveys a sense of intimacy and immediacy–the sense that events are unfolding in real life even as we read.
 Such an unblinking look at the specific moment raises her work toward the universal.
 These two veteran journalists, a writer and photographer, address in their work the humanity of all the participants: the warriors who fight and die as well as the civilians who suffer beside them.

-In 1997, for a very different project, “Assignment: Times Square”, the magazine assembled a roster of 16 photographers, each of who could bring a very different eye and sensibility to the story.
+In 1997, for a very different project, “Assignment: Times Square,” the magazine assembled a roster of 16 photographers, each of who could bring a very different eye and sensibility to the story.
 At that time, the Times Square neighborhood was on the edge of a complete transformation from its seedy past, and the editors wanted to capture a sense of the storied place.
 The resulting photo shoot produced an astonishing variety of images: city streets, buildings, portraits, and genre scenes.
 Swedish photographer Lars Tunbjork’s photo of the buildings at the corner of 8th Avenue and 42nd Street is timeless.
 “Forty-Second Street at the time was a strange place,” writes Tunbjork, “with all the abandoned cinemas and porno palaces—like a big empty theater set.
 I took this picture on a sunny Sunday.
 I love sunny Sundays in New York; the air is clean, and the light is so crisp and hard.
 I thought of the paintings of Piet Mondrian when I saw these buildings and the strong colors.”

 Lars Tunbjörk-- "42nd Street and Eighth Avenue", published May 18, 1997